Foster G. McGaw Prize for Excellence in Community Service

 Applicants must meet the following criteria for excellence in community service:

 - Leadership: Takes a proactive role in establishing relationships needed to address the community's health and social issues and to improve the community's well-being.
+Examples include initiatives to address nutrition, malnutrition, clean water, and noncommunicable diseases.

 - Commitment: The entire organization, including governance, administration, and patient care staff, is involved on an ongoing basis in the organization's community service plan and/or initiatives.